 What Does Personalized Healthcare Mean?

 Personalized healthcare represents a substantial advancement in patient care approaches and efficiency across all medicinal fields.
-Targeted treatments set up patients for healthier recoveries and easier ongoing health management, providers for more effective patient education and faster care, and payers for paying fewer reimbursements.
+Targeted treatments set up patients for healthier recoveries and easier ongoing health management, providers for more effective patient education and foster care, and payers for paying fewer reimbursements.

 If continual medical advancement can be described as “standing on the shoulders of giants,” then personalized healthcare currently represents a stepladder for today’s tallest person alive.

 Only 1% of survey participants responded negatively when learning about personalized healthcare, whereas 67% responded positively.
 Personalized treatment can provide patients with more information, resources, and treatment decisions—empowering them with greater control over their own care management and removing barriers to healthier lifestyles.